🏠

 Shop The Look:

-3. Black lacquered media console with brass hardware
+3. Black lacquered media console brass hardware

-5. Black and white striped area rug (9’x12′)
+5. Black and white striped area rug

-6. Mix of striped and solid silk throw pillows
+6. Striped solid silk throw pillows

 7. Crystal chandelier with black shade

-8. Black and white toile or damask curtain panels
+8. Black and white toile curtain panels

 DIY Paint Transformation